 I am still working on my latest project.
 I can't wait for it to be released.
 However, sometimes research takes more time than you expect.
 This is especially true if you are waiting for certain responses.
 Patience is the key in such circumstances.

 Witnessed a fine performance from the Levin Brothers at TCAN in Natick.
 They are reliving their youth in a quartet playing cool jazz from the fifties.

 Another winning album from MoonJune Records.
-Proof of Light, guitarist Mark Wingfield’s notes are forcibly extruded through the smallest of openings.
+On Proof of Light, guitarist Mark Wingfield’s notes are forcibly extruded through the smallest of openings.
 Remarkably, he uses no synthesis at all during his lead playing to obtain this fascinating sound.
 That said, his unique style only matters because his compositions are so compelling.
 Some melodic heavy lifting is given to bassist Yaron Stavi and the wonderfully inventive Asaf Sirkis rounds out the trio on drums.
 Proof of Light is proof that Wingfield and his companions have it going on and you should listen as soon as possible.

 Had a chance to listen to the new album "Groundswell" from Moraine (MoonJune Records) this morning.
 If a gun were held to my head, I'd call it "grunge jazz-rock swing."
 If not, I'd call it really good and well worth your time.

 New Tony Williams Lifetime Images Emerge